jncc/datahub/Datahub.Web/readme.md

 All but one layer should already exist and you should see the new layer being uploaded.

+### AWS Console deployment to Elastic beanstalk

-Make a `Dockerrun.aws.json` file (see `Dockerrun.aws.json.example` and paste in the image URL `aws-ecr-image-uri`) of the latest image uploaded to ECR.
+Make a `Dockerrun.aws.json` file (see `Dockerrun.aws.json.template` and paste in the image URL `aws-ecr-image-uri`) of the latest image uploaded to ECR.
 This file will be`.gitignore`d.

 In **AWS Elastic Beanstalk**, click Upload and Deploy > Choose file and upload the `Dockerrun.aws.json` file.